-Perhaps more importantly, having multiple partners reduces profits for everyone.
-If you were planning to make 50K in profits and split them equally, each partner in a two-person partnership would anticipate taking home 25K.
-The pay day will be more modest in a partnership with three people.
-Each of them would take home only 16K.
+Perhaps, more importantly, having multiple partners reduces profits for everyone.
+If you were planning to make $50K in profits and split them equally, each partner in a two-person partnership would anticipate taking home $25K.
+The pay day will be more modest in a partnership with three people, and each of them would take home only $16K.

 NOT DEFINING EACH PARTNER’S CONTRIBUTION AND RESPONSIBILITIES

 Regardless of the number of partners you are working with, the straightest path to conflict is not setting expectations.
 To avoid problems, define what each partner’s contribution will be, where it begins and where it ends.
-Also, define their responsibilities.
-If one partner contributes more money that the other, does it mean that the second partner contributes more in time and labor?
+Also, define their responsibilities, so if one partner contributes more money than the other, does it mean that the second partner contributes more in time and labor?
 Is the money partner expected to pay for any additional costs?
 Who makes major decisions regarding the renovation?
 Who is paying carrying costs of your rehab?
 Unless you discuss these questions in advance, you are running a risk of imploding relationships and dwindling profits for everyone involved.

 NOT DOING BUSINESS AS AN LLC